 If you're a new, young rider, you can find more information about costs for your age bracket in our articles on Cheap Motorcycle Insurance Companies for 17 Year Olds, Cheap Motorcycle Insurance Companies for 19 Year Olds and Cheap Motorcycle Insurance Companies for 25 Year Olds.

-If you're doing research on motorcycle insurance costs ahead of making a bike purchase, be sure to keep in mind other costs you'll incur such as purchasing a high-quality motorcycle helmet.
+If you're doing research on motorcycle insurance costs ahead of making a bike purchase, be sure to keep in mind other costs you'll incur such as the cost of a motorcycle helmet.

-In order to see how insurance prices vary with engine size (e.g., 125 cc, 900 cc and 1200 cc), we priced motorcycle insurance for three of the most popular 2018 bikes in the UK: Honda PCX 125, Yamaha Tracer 900 GT and BMW R1200 GS, respectively.
-We also priced quotes for the Honda across a variety of ages with one of the more popular UK motorbike insurers, Motorcycle Direct, to get an idea of how prices change by rider age.
+In order to see how insurance prices vary with engine size (e.g., 125 cc, 900 cc and 1200 cc), we priced motorcycle insurance for three of the most popular 2019 bikes in the UK: Honda PCX 125, Yamaha Tracer 900 GT and BMW R1200 GS, respectively.
+We also priced quotes for the Honda across a variety of ages to get an idea of how prices change by rider age.